awanm2/cs/leetcode/heaps.md

 # 1962.
 Remove Stones to Minimize the Total
 [1962.
 Remove Stones to Minimize the Total](https://leetcode.com/problems/remove-stones-to-minimize-the-total/) Use a priority queue, pop largest element, make it half, put it back on to priority queue and do it K times.
-Then sum the array for the result.
+Then sum all the elements in priority queue for the result.
 Solved in C++.

 Space complexity is O(n) because we are building the heap.